Counting conjugacy classes in groups with contracting elements: Preliminaries

-\end{prop} \begin{proof} The substantial part of the statements are proved in \cite{YANG6} and \cite{YANG10}.
-We briefly explain the argument.
-By Proposition 2.9.2 in \cite{YANG10} we have $\gamma$ is a contracting quasi-geodesic, so $g$ is contracting by definition.
-The ``moreover'' statement was proved in \cite{YANG10} when $\gamma$ is a finite path with the endpoints shared with $\alpha$.
-This indeed follows from the bounded projection to $X=X_i$ from both sides in \cite[3.7]{YANG6}: there exists $B=B(\sigma, {\mathcal R})>0$ such that where $\beta_1$ is the left one-sided infinite path issuing from $(p_i)_-$ and $\beta_2$ is the right one from $(p_i)_+$.
+The assertion (3) was proved in \cite{YANG10} where $\gamma$ is a finite path with the same endpoints as $\alpha$.
+This followed from \cite[Corollary 3.7]{YANG6} of the bounded projection to $X=X_i$ from both sides: there exists $B=B(\sigma, {\mathcal R})>0$ such that